Sira Subah: The capital and its monuments

 There are Mughal-era buildings that still stand in the town.
-Among them are the Juma Masjid.
+Among them are the Juma Masjid in Sira.

 The other towns

 Different towns and regions fared differently during the eventful seventy-year history of the province.
-In Bangalore district, for example, Bangalore town was sold to the wodeyar Raja of Mysore for Rs.
+In Bangalore district, for example, Bangalore town was sold to the Wadiyar Raja of Mysore for Rs.
 300,000.
 The rest of the district was divided in the following fashion: the north was made a part of Chik Ballapur, other parts were added to Sira taluk (district), and the remainder, which included the town of Dod Ballapur, was constituted into a jagir.
 This was first gifted to a general named A. H. Khuli Khan, who, however, died shortly thereafter.
-The jagir, which was to yield an annual revenue of 54,000 pagodas, then passed on to his son, Darga Khuli Khan the subhahdar of Sira during 1714–1715, who too retained it for a mere year.
+The jagir, which was to yield an annual revenue of 54,000 pagodas, then passed on to his son, Darga Khuli Khan the subahdar of Sira during 1714–1715, who too retained it for a mere year.
 It was then "attached to the government of Sira" for 49 years until it was seized by the Nizam-ul-Mulk of Hyderabad, and eventually captured by Haidar Ali.